-This time of year, we always hold a Halloween group lesson in my studio.
+This time of year, we always hold a Halloween or autumn group lesson in my studio.
 It’s a great time to get together, for new students to meet returning students, & inject a change in our routine right about when students need a change in scenery.

 Why have group lesson?